gitenter/gitenter/gitar/doc/git-hook-notes.md

 + Any properly named executable scripts (without any extension; remove the `.sample` in templates) will work fine.
 + May use Shell Scripts to bundled hook scripts.

+[This site](https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks) gives a list of hooks and their associated commands.

+Don't forget to make the hook file executable (using e.g. `chmod +x applypatch-msg`).

 ### Client side hook

 Triggered by operations such as committing and merging.